Kitchen Design Considerations

 - inadequate bench space.

 While these are the ‘big ticket’ problems to avoid, this is by no means a comprehensive list.
 Below are kitchen design considerations that are easily overlooked.
-Make sure you consider these so that your kitchen renovation gives you the desired results.
+Make sure you consider these and talk about it with a kitchen renovation specialist so that your kitchen renovation gives you the desired results.

 Choosing Appliances Last